oooawe/oooawe/README.md

 - [x] 🧪 I’m currently majoring in Neuroscience and Natural Sciences.

 --

-- [ ] 👋 Hi there!
-I'm a designer and an intuition-driven geek who's just getting started with GitHub.
+I'm a nerd and an intuition-driven geek who's just getting started with GitHub.
 Finally graduating from FTP days (lol).
 Looking forward to learning and growing here! 🚀

 --